png2/Tease-AI-proto/README.md

 5. run `node start.js path/to/your/file`

-For now it only support one file at a time that's what you give it in parameter If you don't give any parameter the domme will taunts you for 30 seconds
+For now it only support one file at a time that's what you give it in parameter If you don't give any parameter it will start a cycle

 ## How far is in development?
 Not very far...